saturncloud/flatiron-curriculum/Phase1/dsc-file-io/README.md

 In contrast to data in memory, files *on disk* are stored more permanently.

-As we have seen previously, we can view a list of files in the current directory using the bash command `ls`:
+We can view a list of files in the current directory using the bash command `ls`:

 ```python